 Now that I have settled on exactly what I want to do.
-I've started planning out the design of what's going where.
-I often times keep the design in my head until it's actually coming to life but recently I discovered the SketchUp app.
-It's the best thing ever!
+I’ve started planning out the design of what’s going where.
+I often times keep the design in my head until it’s actually coming to life but recently I discovered the SketchUp app.
+It’s the best thing ever!
 I love it so much.
-I don't have my whole house designed in SketchUp yet but I have the first floor close to completion and the reason I want to show some of the progress on that now, is because it includes the landscape edging in this mock-up, too.
+I don’t have my whole house designed in SketchUp yet.
+Well, I do have the first floor close to completion.
+The reason I want to show some of the progress on that now, is because it includes the landscape edging in this mock-up, too.

-A little side story about me: I've always had the creative gene.
-I dream up lots of designs and projects and they look great in my head but sometimes I want to SEE them.
+A little side story about me: I’ve always had the creative gene.
+I dream up lots of designs and projects.
+They look really great in my head but sometimes I want to SEE them.
 So years ago, I started designing my dream home.
-I didn't know how to use photoshop or anything like that so the "design tool" I used was Excel.
+I didn’t know how to use photoshop or anything like that so the “design tool” I used was Excel.
 Yes, Excel.
 It sounds really funny but I used the grids to virtually draw out my ideas.
-Here's my first layout I ever designed.
+Here’s my first layout I ever designed.

 (There are some issues for sure so go easy on me haha!)